joshstephenson/Wordle-Solver/README.md

 TRACE, CARLE, LACER, RECAL, URATE, CLEAR, ALURE, UREAL, ESTRO, RESTO, ROSET, ROTES, TORES, TORSE, STORE, OILER, ORIEL, REOIL, EORLS, LORES
 ```

+## Finding the Best Starting Word
+Using the right starting word makes a big difference.
+While OATER has the highest calculated score, many believe SALET to be the best starting word.
+To find the best starting word, use the script `FindStartingWord.py` and wait _a long time_.
+This script will loop over all 12952 answer and guess words calculating the average number of guesses to solve each of the 2315 answer words.
+It will print out the best performance so far after each starting word is finished.
+As of this update, the best starting word is EARST with an average of 3.9348 guesses per puzzle.

 ## Contributions
 If you use this or would like to contribute, feel free to fork, contact me or submit a PR.
 Please note: I am not interested in solutions that precompute the best path for every word and cache them.
 I don't find solutions of that kind very compelling.